philip-lambert/word-ladder/README.md

 ## Design
 At it's most basic, we need a class that: -
 * Accepts start, end and dictionary parameters.
-* Removes any invalid words (see assumptions).
+* Removes any invalid words.
-* Calculates all paths from start to end.
+* Finds all possible paths from start to end.
 * Returns the shortest path.

 **TL;DR** This is all contained in [.\Lib\DictionaryParser\BFSDictionaryParser.cs](WordLadder/Lib/DictionaryParser/BFSDictionaryParser.cs).